 “Central Information Commissioner denied the information pertaining to the service career, ACR, criteria of promotion, etc. and also denied the details relating to assets, liabilities, movable and immovable properties of the third party on the ground that the information sought for was qualified to be personal information as defined in clause (j) of Section 8(1) of the RTI Act.”

-The Supreme Court has decided that:- it is not in the public interest to disclose information towards service career, ACR and all details about properties of public servant, therefore, the decision of the CIC is correct.
+The Supreme Court has decided that:- it is not in the public interest to disclose information towards service career, ACR and all details about properties of the public servant, therefore, the decision of the CIC is correct.

 In R.K.Jain vs. Union Of India & Anr AIR 2013: the Supreme Court again reiterated the decision given in the Girish Ramchandra Deshpande and held that:-